zeluisping/itz/README.md

 ## Converters

 Converters are a _special_ kind of validators.
 Well not really special as both have the same signatures and a similar porpuse.
 The difference being that these validators usually give back a completely new value derived from the original.

+For each of these converters there is an optional version with the naming convention `itz.AsOptionalTYPE`; each of them is equivalente to `itz.Optional(itz.AsTYPE)`.

 ### itz.AsBoolean